pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 ---

-## Chapter VIII - Renegades [Politics]
+## Chapter VIII - Renegades [Politics] (raw)

+"Why do you keep reading the Bible?"
+Art asked without a hint of worry in her voice.
+If it were back in St. Matthew, I would have thought of it as a trap move as an invitation to an unnecessary fight.
+But I knew she didn't mean anything condescending; she was genuinely curious.

+"The same reason why you brought Homer," I answered—sharing the good faith of Sister Cecilia.
+She nodded.

+"Why do you think I brought Homer?" she continued to test me.
+I wanted to give a cyclic answer but I thought better of it.

+"Certain items can work as a connection to something we cherish," I answered patiently.

+"Like a magical thread," she muttered.
+I nodded.

+I never asked her why she ran away from home—something I could no longer afford no matter how hard I wished.
+She explained it to me anyway—perhaps she felt like she owed me an explanation.
+She knew what she had to do when she saw a luminous thread connected to me.
+I admired her intuitive understanding that I wouldn't find it strange or skeptical.

-"Kaspar's Traveling Illusions" became more like a home since Art joined us.
-She was like a family to me.
+She had become the most magical part of "Kaspar's Traveling Illusions".
+The crew had been more like a home to me since she joined us.
+She was a family to me, even more than Sister Cecilia was.
 My parents might not have lost their lives if they were half as clever as her.
 Mom would have loved her.
-Dad would haved feared her.
+Dad would have feared her.
 As the blood of both, I loved her and feared her simultaneously.

 I was the only one that called her Art; everyone else called her Acanthia.
 Nobody saw through her magic tricks the way I did.
 She was just a singer after all.
-Her voice was her magic.
-While I worked as an assistant to Kasper's eingineer, she worked as a backup singer.
+Her voice was her magic to everyone.
+While I worked as an apprentice to the Engineer, she worked as an apprentice to the Soubrette, Kaspar's partner.
+A part of me knew she'd be a better apprentice to the Engineer than I was.
+How effortlessly she could forge documents never failed to surprise me.
+She was a even better magician than Kaspar, seeing how she pulled documents proving she was Acanthia Andriades out of nowhere.

+"Grrraaaaawwwwrrrr," she roared, wearing the Tiger mask of Tingxuan.
+Tingxuan was the Chinese acrobat that joined us recently.
+I've been learning basic acrobatic skills from her.

+I smiled and patted her like a little cat.
+She acted like a cat with her hands.
+We laughed.
+On the tent canvas was the shadow of the Tiger mask.
+I suddenly recognized the serious look on her face.

+"Polis, do you think my parents was right?
+How they interpreted Mr. David's diagnosis..." she asked.
+I always knew it wasn't without regrets that she left her home.

+"Father Gabriel said the same truth could manifest in more than one interpretation," I explained, "you can see different shadows of the same mask depending on the angle of light."

+"Did you just explained Plato's cave to an Athenian?" she said.
+I smiled, admitting she got me.

+"You would see the same shadow from different forms like a cone and a coin if you put them in a specific angle," I elaborated.
+She nodded.

+"So I might really suffer from the mental condition my parents think I do.
+It just doesn't mean my sense of perception isn't reliable," she went on.
+I nodded.

+"Shadows are sometimes the only things we get to witness," I continued.
+I saw a biblical imagery in my mind again.
+Blessed is he that readeth, and they that hear the words of this prophecy, and keep those things which are written therein: for the time is at hand.

+"Why I keep reading the Bible," I started a new thread of thoughts, "is more than as a connection to the memory of Sister Cecilia.
+It was something far more dark and devious.
+I saw those that took my parents away in the Bible.
+Not exactly the specific people responsible for my parents' death.
+Rather the true entities whose casted shadows were the puppets that caused the accident.
+I recognized their original forms in the Horsemen.
+The ones that bullied me in St. Matthew worshipped the same Horsemen.
+I'd suspect your parents' mistreatment was also rooted in the shadows of the Horsemen."

+"I'll join in your crusade," Art promised.
+She knew she was my family.
+She was as much my comrade as my parents were.
+I could see she was trying to come up with something.

+"The Knights of Kindness," she continued, "we should name ourselves.
+The Knights of Kindness are the divine foes of the Four Horsemen of the Apocalypse."
+I recalled the chess pieces in my wooden box.
+I still had all the pieces; the broken knight was glued.
+He healeth the broken in heart, and bindeth up their wounds.

+"Did the Bible foretell our coming, the coming of the Knights of Kindness?" she said, looking at me.
+I wasn't sure if it was a rhetorical question.
+I shook my head.

+"Knighthood didn't exist by the time the Bible was written."
+I explained.

+She remarked, "that's why I read Homer instead."

+"Did Homer foretell our coming?"
+I poked her back.

+"No. Homer didn't foretell anything.
+Homer isn't the beginning and the end.
+Homer came up with the epics to show us the true forms of the shadows.
+Homer was a better therapist than Mr. David.
+Homer explained the nature of humanity better than the Bible writers do."
+For someone that was swiming in whimsical realm, she could be very realistic sometimes.
+I nodded.

+"I want to read Homer in the original language.
+Teach me Greek," I requested again.
+I only knew a few Greek words.
+She shook her head.

+"You chose Tingxuan to be your master.
+Learn acrobat first.
+Don't disappoint many teachers at the same time."
+I knew she never got over the fact that I decided to learn from a newcomer rather than her.
+How could one be so mature and immature simultaneously?
+I knew begging her wouldn't work.
+I recalled the violent children at St. Matthew.
+Begging never worked with them either.
+Fists did.
+If only I knew some acrobatic back then.

+I wondered if Fate took my parents away from me so I'd be at St. Matthew when Kaspar's crew visited there so I'd be in Athens when Art wanted to run away from her home.
+Were we meant to be the renegades.